kazarinoff/D2JRestRoutes/README.md

 default_routes() takes optional post & crsf variables, defaults to False.
     If post is True, create, edit,& delete routes will only accept post requests.
 If crsf is True, post requests must be validated to be       accepted (I dont think this feature is actually working but maybe kinda)

-Currently faulty requests output a mostly generic error message in a json dictionary- be sure to include all model object fields in create requests.

 ## Still to implement: